pixie-io/docs.px.dev/content/reference/05-plugins/01-grafana.md

 If there are syntax errors in your PxL query, Grafana will display an error message.

-If an output table has a column containing timestamps, the plugin will sort the table by the timestamp column.
+If an output table has a column containing timestamps, the plugin will sort the table by the first timestamp column.

 Grafana requires wide table format to visualize data in a Graph or Time series.
 If a query output table has a column of timestamps with the heading `time_`, it will automatically convert the table to wide if necessary.